jollivetc/debugJS/README.md

 # debugJS

-Code to show JS debug technics at Codeurs Seine 2015.
+Code to show JS debug technics at Devfest Paris 2016.

 To run this presentation, you need to